PHEV test in Bucuresti

 Figure 4.1: Comparison of average energy consumption results of Vehicle 1 and Vehicle 2

 Vehicle 2 do not use both systems in compensation as Vehicle 1 does when facing heavy loads.
-Vehicle 2 also do not have the same driving modes as vehicle 1.
-Vehicle 2 E-mode was a pure electric drive mode and the most efficient mode for our tests.
+Vehicle 2 also do not have the same driving modes as vehicle 1 and Vehicle 2 E-mode was a pure electric drive mode and the most efficient mode for our tests.
 Even so, vehicle 2 was capable to fulfil the tests even if in auto hybrid mode the ICE is switched on all the time.
 Tests were conducted on two vehicles with plug-in hybrid technology.
 The focus of the testing was on full electric drive mode at different temperatures in terms of range, in real traffic conditions and in real day to day driving.
 Both vehicles functioned differently.

 Vehicle 1 tests were very repeatable during urban and inter-urban trips.
 Variation of energy consumption in pure electric mode and CO2 emissions in hybrid mode are within 10%.
 During the test is has been observed that the Vehicle 1 algorithm is very random when to start the ICE.
 Sometimes the ICE switches after a few hundred meters and sometimes after a dozens of kilometres.
 Vehicle 1 does not have a pure electric mode, thus E-Mode driving mode is supposed to do that.
 When having a more demanding load Vehicle 1 switches the ICE to boost power.
 Vehicle 2 it was fully capable of driving in pure electric mode in both warm and cold start conditions.
 Vehicle 2 has a lower range on full electric drive but has the capability to drive in pure electric mode when selected with no intervention from the ICE.